brunodema/useful-commands/README.md

 ### Future

 * Maybe add some documentation for each branch, like references for further reading?
-I though about adding specfic documentation for each command (like the output of `--help` flags), but that obviously would lead to maintance problems.
+I though about adding specific documentation for each command (like the output of `--help` flags), but that obviously would lead to maintance problems.

 ## Mind mapping